 Clear braces are a type of ceramic braces that help patients straighten their teeth just like traditional metal braces.
 They are less noticeable than the traditional metal that’s been used for decades, but they still use wires and brackets to gradually move teeth into their new positions.

 The ceramic brackets match closely to the colour of your tooth enamel, making them blend in much more than traditional metal brackets do.
 Sometimes, your wires can also be applied to match the colour of your teeth to further add to the natural appearance of your clear braces.

 How should I care for clear braces and metal braces?

 Regardless of whether you opt for metal braces or clear braces, maintaining excellent dental hygiene is crucial during orthodontic treatment.
 The wires and brackets can trap food particles and plaque, making regular brushing and flossing even more essential to prevent cavities and gingivitis.

 With both clear braces and more traditional metal ones, you should resist eating often delicious but sticky foods such as most candy, popcorn, caramel, and apples, all of which can lead to the metal becoming displaced or damaged.

 If you choose clear braces, you’ll want to be careful with which foods and drink you consume, as the brackets on clear braces can become more easily stained than on metal braces.
 Avoid dark-coloured foods and drinks like cola and blueberries.

-As we mentioned above, clear braces may be a great option for patients who aren’t candidates for clear aligners.
-Financially, ceramic braces are the mid-range between traditional metal braces and clear aligners.
-Metal braces are the most affordable option, while clear aligners are just above the average cost of braces.
-Of course, this all depends on the nature and extent of your orthodontic problem.
+As previously stated, clear braces can be a suitable alternative for individuals who are not suitable candidates for clear aligners.
+From a financial standpoint, ceramic braces fall between traditional metal braces and clear aligners.
+Metal braces tend to be the most cost-effective option, while clear aligners are slightly above the average cost of braces.

 How long will I have to wear braces?